antematter/kaldi-asr-client/README.md

 Exception: unable to get model metadata: failed to connect to all addresses; last error: UNKNOWN: Failed to connect to remote host: Connection refused
 ```

 For getting inferences on data, the `infer` method is used which takes a `list` of `bytes` as an argument and returns the corresponding inferences in order.
-Internally, the library runs the inference process in parallel on the GPU.
+Internally, the library runs the inference process in parallel on the available GPUs.

 ```py
 import kaldi_asr_client